bgrainger/magic.lambda.mysql/README.md

 Where of course a large part of the point being that the structure for the above, is the exact same as the structure for creating a similar MS SQL Server SQL statement, except with a different slot name.

-Below is a list of the slots provided by this project.
+Below you can see the slots provided by this project.

 * __[mysql.connect]__ - Connects to a MySQL database.
 * __[mysql.execute]__ - Executes some SQL towards the currently _"top level"_ open MySQL database connection as `ExecuteNonQuery`.